Carmichael561/rf_ata_trx/README.md

-This is a RF transceiver ATA driver project:
+This is a RF transceiver ATA driver project